 1. Know your leaders

 This goes beyond knowing who to target.
 There are things you need to know about the person you are seeking support from.
-Get to know their personality – this can help you determine the best or most appropriate approach to take.
+Get to know their personality as this can help you determine the best and most appropriate approach to take.

 For helpful data and case studies about how training affects business results, view our free ebook, “Why Invest in Online Employee Training.”